harukizaemon/harukizaemon.github.io/_posts/2009-09-19-plugins-grab-em-while-theyre-stale.markdown

 And so it is that I will very shortly (within the next month) delete most of the plugins from my [GitHub account](http://github.com/harukizaemon).
 If you wish to continue using them, feel free to fork and keep a copy for yourself.
 Republish them under your own name if you wish for they will no doubt be better cared for by you than me.

+**Update**

-**Update:** By popular demand, a [Once off never to be repeated copy of the UNSUPPORTED Rails plugins](http://github.com/harukizaemon/redhillonrails).
+By popular demand, a [Once off never to be repeated copy of the UNSUPPORTED Rails plugins](http://github.com/harukizaemon/redhillonrails).